We Calculated the Divorce Rate for Every Real Housewives Show and the Results Will Blow Your Mind

 Divorce Rate: 50 percent

-The Real Housewives Of Beverly Hills
+The Real Housewives Of Beverly Hills (Note: both of Camille Grammer's marriages were included.)

-Divorced: Camille Grammer, Adrienne Maloof, Taylor Armstrong, Yolanda Hadid
+Divorced: Adrienne Maloof, Taylor Armstrong, Yolanda Hadid, Carlton Gebbia

-Together: Lisa Vanderpump, Kyle Richards, Carlton Gebbia, Joyce Giraurd de Ohoven, Eileen Davidson, Lisa Rinna, Erika Girardi, Kathryn Edwards, Dorit Kemsley
+Together: Lisa Vanderpump, Kyle Richards, Joyce Giraurd de Ohoven, Eileen Davidson, Lisa Rinna, Erika Girardi, Kathryn Edwards, Dorit Kemsley, Teddi Mellencamp Arroyave, Denise Richards, Camille Grammer

 Not Married: Brandi Glanville, Kim Richards